mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Getting help

-For questions and help please feel free to reach out to orcd-help@mit.edu .
+For questions and help or if something does not work, please feel free to reach out to orcd-help@mit.edu .

 ## Integration with existing engaging storage and home directories